CalculatedContent/ww-trends-2020/README.md

  Jupyter Notebooks for reproducing  sections 4 and 5

+ All results can be generated using pretrained models available in the [torchvision] package (except ResNet-1K, see below)

 ### ww-colab/

  Google Colab Notebooks for reproducing results in sections 6

+ Notebooks can be run in parallel on the users Google Cloub They Will download pretrained models from the [CV Sandbox](https://github.com/osmr/imgclsmob)

 ### distiller/